Spreadsheet Models for Managers

 Blue square 1

 A model of a system whose behavior does not vary with time.
 All parameters are constant.
-Alternatively, a static model can be a model of a time-varying system at a single moment.
+Alternatively, a static model can be a model of a time-varying system at a single moment, or a sequence of single moments.

 straight-line depreciation